 How about other eff coffee?

-- Caphe Dinh – 13 Dinh Tien Hoang, the owner is Mr. Hoa’s Thus the taste is very similar to the once in Giang coffee.
+- Cafe Dinh – 13 Dinh Tien Hoang, the owner is Mr Hoa’s Thus the taste is very similar to the one in Giang coffee.
 (Map)

 - Giảng Café – 106 Yen Phu, the 2nd branch of Giang coffee, is more famous among Vietnamese people.
 (Map)